Allergy Shots in Coeur d'Alene, ID: What to Know

 How much do allergy shots cost in Coeur d'Alene?

 Traditional allergy shots in Coeur d'Alene cost $1,800 to $4,000 in Year 1.
 A single allergist visit runs $150 to $290.
 The city is one of two Idaho allergist hubs.
-At-home sublingual immunotherapy is available for $59 per month.
+Curex at-home SCIT allergy shots are available at $129 per month as a convenient alternative.

 What is the most common allergy in Coeur d'Alene?